 As you will have some free time before catching your flight, we recommend heading to Alofi to do some of the free/cheap activities there.

 Alofi has some of its own free sea tracks leading to stunning coves, reefs and beaches.
-Check out the local museum, browse the art gallery, play mini golf and more!
+Check out the local museum, browse the art gallery, check out the Niue Market and more!
 Here are some more ideas should you need inspiration…